xuwang/kube-aws-terraform/README.md

 # Building Kubernetes Cluster on AWS

-This is a Kubernetes implementation using [CoreOS cluster architecture] (https://coreos.com/os/docs/latest/cluster-architectures.html#production-cluster-with-central-services) on AWS platform.
+This is a Kubernetes implementation using [CoreOS](https://coreos.com/os/docs/latest/cluster-architectures.html#production-cluster-with-central-services) on AWS platform.
 The goals of this implementation are:

 * Automate Kubernetes cluster build process
 * Design with production quality (.e.g., HA, secure communications) in mind